 To better understand the potential relationship between COVID-19 morbidity and mortality and the human-microbiome, we conducted an analysis using human BALF metatranscriptome samples sourced from eight publications and nine corresponding public data repositories (Suppl.
 Tables 1-2).
-These data arose from BALF specimens from individual subjects grouped into one of three categorical classes: 1) uninfected controls; 2) community acquired pneumonia (CAP) patients; or 3) COVID-19 patients with moderate to severe disease, including death (Table 1).
+BALF specimens from individual subjects grouped into one of three categorical classes: 1) uninfected controls; 2) community acquired pneumonia (CAP) patients; or 3) COVID-19 patients with moderate to severe disease, including death (Table 1).
 The objectives of the current study were to compare the BALF metatranscriptomes amongst and between each of the three cohort categorical classes or their sub-categories, such as COVID-19 severe disease versus death, and to identify significantly associated taxonomic and functional differences in microbial derived community dynamics.
+A primary objective was to complie and rapidly analyze available metatranscriptomic data and generate a rigorous analysis pipeline for assessing host microbiome fitness, the composition of the microbiome taxa in association with respiratory disease, and the microbial genefunctions significantly perturbed.

-Our overarching testable hypothesis was that there is a potentially informative and discernably significant relationship between the BALF microbiome and the severity of COVID-19 disease.
+Our overarching hypothesis was that there is a potentially informative and discernably significant relationship between the BALF microbiome and the severity of COVID-19 disease.
+We tested this hypothesis with the following objectives:

+(b) discern microbiome-derived functional changes attributed to these community dynamics (b) identify significantly associated taxonomic differences between each of the three cohort categorical classes (uninfected, CAP, or COVID-19), , and (c) assess these taxonomic and functional differences in relation to COVID-19 mortality. .